timothygebhard/doi2bibtex/README.md

 Besides the eponymous ability of resolving DOIs (and arXiv identifiers) to BibTeX entries, this package offers a lot more features for post-processing the entries.
 Here are some highlights:

 - Automatically resolve the `adsurl` field required by many astrophysics journals
+- Cross-match entries (in particular: arXiv preprints) with [dblp.org](https://dblp.org/) to retrieve the venue information for conference papers from machine learning (e.g., "ICLR 2021").
+Note: This feature is still experimental because querying dblp is somewhat fickle.
 - Convert LaTeX-encoded characters in author names to Unicode, for example, `Müller` instead of `M{\"u}ller`
 - Author names can automatically be converted to the `{Lastname}, Firstname` format
 - You can limit the number of authors in the BibTeX entry